ilveron/cyber-offense-and-defense/notes/12 - OAuth authentication.md

 OAuth is an authorization framework that enables **third-party applications** to obtain access to **limited set** of the user's resources on a server **without sharing** the user's **credentials**.

 ### A brief example
-Let's start break down how OAuth works by providing an example.
+Let's start breaking down how OAuth works by providing an example.
 We need to authenticate users for our application "NoteShare".
-For our purposes we just need to know these information about the user: full name and email.
+For our purposes we just need to know the following information about the user: full name and email.
 Most people have a Google account.
 Google has all the information we need about the user.
 Google provides an OAuth service to share with us their data.
 Great!

 ### Keywords